 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-These phone calls are a lot more costly than phone calls made outside of jail.
+These phone calls are a lot more expensive than phone calls made outside of jail.
 Phone calls are restricted on how often you can use the phone, but you should keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you are disciplined for an infraction, phone privileges might get cut back or cut altogether.

 Phone Number: (315) 253-2911